orlof/dcpu-admiral/README.md

    - 5% for stack
    - 25% for admiral core (including static memory buffers)
  - Memory is conserved by using direct one-pass interpreter
-   - It is quite slow, but could be boosted with AST compiler - memory-speed trade-off
+   - It is slow, but can boosted with AST compiler - it is a memory-speed trade-off
  - Pratt’s algorithm for efficient expression parsing
  - Mark and sweep garbage collector for memory conservation and detecting trash even with reference loops
  - Floppy load/save uses object graph serialization e.g.